ABB completes acquisition of Gamesa Electric

 Swiss electrification specialist ABB has acquired solar PV inverter and power conversion system (PCS) producer Gamesa Electric for an undisclosed sum.

-ABB said the acquired portfolio, which was previously owned by Gamesa Electric’s parent company Siemens Gamesa, includes utility-scale solar PV inverters, industrial battery energy storage systems (BESS) and wind power converters.
+ABB said the acquired portfolio, which was previously owned by Gamesa Electric’s parent company Siemens Gamesa, includes utility-scale solar PV inverters, PCS for industrial battery energy storage systems (BESS) and wind power converters.
 It also includes “key resources” in India, China, the US and Australia, and two converter factories in Madrid and Valencia, Spain.
 The acquisition began in December 2024.

 This article requires Premium SubscriptionBasic (FREE) Subscription